lrspeiser/sigmagravity/README.md

 We introduce Σ‑Gravity, a conservative, GR‑compatible framework in which the gravitational field of baryons is enhanced non‑locally by the coherent superposition of near‑geodesic path families.
 Using a stationary‑phase expansion of the GR path integral to $\mathcal{O}(v^2/c^2)$, we derive the operator structure of a projected, curl‑free kernel whose ring geometry is exact (elliptic integrals) and whose coherence window follows from a phenomenological, causal envelope set by a collapse timescale $(\ell_0 = c\,\tau_{\rm collapse})$.
 The kernel multiplies the Newtonian response, vanishes in high‑acceleration, compact environments (Solar System), and rises where extended structure allows coherence (disks; cluster radii $\sim 10^2$ kpc).

-With a single universal parameter set for disks, Σ‑Gravity reproduces the galactic radial‑acceleration relation at 0.087 dex scatter on SPARC without per‑galaxy tuning.
+With a single universal parameter set for disks calibrated once on SPARC and then frozen, Σ‑Gravity reproduces the galactic radial‑acceleration relation at 0.087 dex scatter without any per‑galaxy tuning; the Milky Way star‑level analysis (§5.4) is a strict zero‑shot application yielding +0.062 dex bias and 0.142 dex scatter.
 For clusters, a projected Σ‑kernel with realistic baryons (gNFW gas + BCG/ICL), triaxial projection, source‑redshift distributions $P(z_s)$ and hierarchical calibration yields blind‑holdout coverage 2/2 inside 68% (Abell 2261, MACSJ1149.5+2223) with median fractional error 14.9%.
 The calibrated population amplitude is $\mu_A=4.6\pm 0.4$ with intrinsic scatter $\sigma_A\simeq 1.5$; the mass‑scaling of the coherence length is consistent with zero ($\gamma=0.09\pm 0.10$).
 We release complete, reproducible code paths and provenance manifests for all figures and results.

 ---